Commercialization of Biological Data

 Personal biological data (e.g., information about one’s genetics, facial features, and gut biome) is a growing commodity that can be captured, bought, sold, traded, and turned into other products and services.
 13 0,22

-Personal biological data (e.g., information about one’s genetics, facial features, and gut biome) is a growing commodity that can be captured, bought, sold, traded, and turned into other products and services.
+Personal biological data (for example, information about one’s genetics, facial features, and gut biome) is a growing commodity that can be captured, bought, sold, traded, and turned into other products and services.

 A variety of strategies are emerging to generate profits from human biological data.
 These strategies include using biological data to offer hyper-personalized products and services, manipulate consumer behaviour through bio-informed marketing, and provide genetic sequencing and surveillance services.
 Buying, holding, and selling valuable biological datasets is also becoming an investment strategy.